What is Eczema?

 - Myth: Eczema is contagious.

 Truth: Nope!
-You can’t catch it from someone. - Myth: Only kids get this.
+It cannot be caught in someone. - Myth: Only kids get this.

 Long-Term Outlook: Can Eczema Be Cured?